 Non-Routine Maintenance.
 Maintenance of facilities that sometimes break down during fish passage season (e.g., fish screens) will be carried out as described below.

 Unscheduled maintenance that will have a significant impact on juvenile fish passage shall be coordinated with the Regional fish agencies through FPOM and with RCC on a case-by-case basis by CENWP-OD biologists.
+See FPP Chapter 1 - Overview for the Memo of Coordination (MOC) instructions and template.
 The CENWP-OD biologists will be notified by the project as soon as possible after it becomes apparent that maintenance repairs are required.
 The Project Operations Manager has the authority to initiate work prior to notifying CENWP-OD when delay of the work will result in an unsafe situation for people, property, or fish.
-Information required by CENWP-OD includes (see FPP Chapter 1 - Overview for coordination form):

-Description of the problem;

-Type of outage required;

-Impact on facility operation;

-Length of time for repairs;

-Expected impacts on fish passage.

 Screens.
 If an STS or VBS is found to be damaged or inoperative in an operating unit, the unit will be regarded as an unscreened unit.
 The screen will be repaired or replaced before returning the unit to normal service.

 Juvenile Bypass Systems (JBS).